 A group of activists from Peace Protectors protested Lockheed Martin’s presence at the University by sitting on the roof of the construction site for three days.
 ‘Lockout Lockheed’ is also running an online campaign, which has 469 likes on Facebook and 174 signatures on a petition addressed to the University.

 “Whilst students struggle to gain careers in medical research, psychology, business, social services, ecology and the arts, areas that contribute to making our world a better place, the University of Melbourne is handing over its reputation and campus to researching weapons of war and death … I do not want my University supporting a company that profits from war, corruption and the death of innocent civilians,” reads an excerpt from the petition.

-Construction of the facility has since completed in 2017, but many of the same concerns exist for the BAE Systems deal.
+Many of the same concerns exist for the BAE Systems deal.
 Caleb Ballinger, a current student, argued that while this provided a terrific opportunity for students, he would prefer that the collaboration wasn’t with a defence manufacturing company.

 “I’m not a big fan of the idea of us making weapons and secondly, there would likely be a lot more privacy issues, so there would be information and areas off limits to students,” he said.

 Abu Bhartia, a former Engineering student, argued this collaboration presented valuable opportunities for future engineers.